richard-cox/provisioning/README.md

   });
 ```

-Note we use the new `params` to allow us to target the tab only when the cluster is of our provider type.
+Note we use the new `customParams` to allow us to target the tab only when the cluster is of our provider type.

-The other main code is in `provisionner.ts`.
+The other main code is in `provisioner.ts`.

-This is fairly self-explanatory - I left in `detailTabs` although this is not used - the intent was to allow the provider
+This is fairly self-explanatory - `detailTabs` is wired in though should be made generic (extension point working with resource tabs).
-to hide tabs in the detail view - I left the code out for this from the dashboard changes as I think we need a more generic
-way to allow extensions to hide tabs for resources - this was specific to clusters.

 This example uses the `provision` method to do the provisioning - it just saves the cluster object but adds our annotation first.
 This is
 equivalent to what we do with an imported cluster.